HP TECH TAKES /...

 If your laptop is moving more slowly than it used to, it may be a sign of normal wear and tear.
 However, there are a few things you can do to get your computer humming along more quickly, more like when you first pulled it out of the box.

 Start by checking how much free space you have on hand.
-For example, if your laptop’s hard drive is running low on open space, this can make opening programs or files an exercise in extreme patience.
+For example, if your laptop’s hard drive is running low on storage, this can make opening programs or files an exercise in extreme patience.

 Or, the culprit could be a lack of RAM, which serves to support your software.
 While increasing RAM won’t solve all of your speed problems, it can offload some of the pressure on your CPU, making for faster processing.